Pop-up exhibition shows life of Kray twins in London's East end

 “The exhibition is kind of to contextualise who the Krays were, where they came from ... what the East End means and what it meant,” exhibition curator Zelda Cheattle said.

-“It puts a new light on maybe a rather cliched and romanticized view of what people have previously thought of the East End.”
+“It puts a new light on maybe a rather cliched and romanticised view of what people have previously thought of the East End.”

 The exhibition in London’s Bethnal Green also features a replica of the twins’ mother Violet’s living room -- with sofas, family pictures and china for tea -- where visitors can watch videos of locals talk about the brothers and the area.